 That said, some of the most common business start-up expenses include:

 What if you want to start your business in a new city, state, or even country?
 You can deduct the costs of traveling for this purpose.
 However, you may not deduct any part of the cost which is simply to visit your family.

 Are you planning a big promotion for your new business?
 You can include the costs paid in your deduction.
 Just be sure to keep good records of all promotional expenses, including copies of any print ads or flyers you purchase, and invoices from independent contractors who help design logos or promotional items for your company.

 If you want to find out what your potential customers think about your business, then you can deduct the cost of conducting a survey.

 Market research is a standard startup cost.
 If you use your own money to do market research, then the first dollars out of your wallet are eligible for a tax deduction.

-If you hire an attorney to help give your business the proper legal business structure, then that cost can be included in your deduction.
+If you hire an attorney to help give your business the proper legal business structure like LLC costs, then those expenses can be included in your deduction.
 However, you cannot include the costs of normal everyday legal services for your business, such as negotiation of contracts, filing for patents or trademarks, etc. Only legal fees related to starting your business.